thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

 <div class="graphic-title">

-#### One Year Returns of the S&P 500, 1871-2020
+### One Year Returns of the S&P 500, 1871-2020

 </div>
 <return-histogram title="S&P 500 Returns"></return-histogram>

 You shouldn't be surprised if you lose money in a 1 year period.
 45 of 148 years in the data above (~30%) had negative real returns.
 But how long is the "short term"?
 It might be longer than you think.

-If your timing is really bad, e.g., buying in the midst of the tech bubble in 1999 and selling right after the great recession in 2009, you'd have lost money even after 10 years (doesn't seem like a short amount of time).
+If your timing is really bad, e.g., buying in the midst of the tech bubble in 1999 and selling right after the great recession in 2009, you'd have lost money even after 10 years (which doesn't seem like a short amount of time).
 But if this theoretical bad-luck investor hadn't sold in 2009, he or she would still be up over 4% annually as of Jan 2020 thanks to recent returns.

 This following table shows the best/worst/median return for investment periods of various lengths.
 Keep in mind that these figures are Jan of one year to Jan of the next, so it's possible there are some inter-year periods with bigger or smaller returns.

 <div class="graphic-title">

-#### Returns of S&P 500 - Lump Sum Investment
+### Returns of S&P 500 - Lump Sum Investment

 </div>